brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

    **visible** content impressions on a page.

    Default: *disabled*

+Heart beat timer: Active time in seconds
+   If the option "Heart beat timer" is enabled, you can adjust how long a tab needs to be active to be counted as viewed (in seconds).

+   Default: *15*

 Tag Manager: Container ID
    If using the `Matomo Tag Manager`_ enter in this field the container ID.